2022 Stanford Cardinal men's soccer team

-The 2022 Stanford Cardinal men's soccer team represents Stanford University during the 2022 NCAA Division I men's soccer season.
-They are led by eleventh year head coach Jeremy Gunn.
+The 2022 Stanford Cardinal men's soccer team represented Stanford University during the 2022 NCAA Division I men's soccer season.
+They were led by eleventh year head coach Jeremy Gunn.

 Previous season

 The Cardinal had a down year.
 They finished conference play at 2–4–4, 4th place in the Pac-12 season and 6–6–6 overall.
 The Cardinal were not invited to play in the postseason tournament.